NickMcConnell/AngbandPlus/IRONBAND-README.txt

 1. The dungeon is just 50 levels deep.
 The final boss is The Witch King of Angmar.
-He hangs out on DL 50 and to reach him you first have to kill another level boss on DL49.
+He hangs out on DL 50 and to reach him you first have to kill another level boss on DL 49.

 2. As the name implies, this is an ironman game.
 You can never go up stairs, only down.
 You start in the dungeon and can never get back to